robcole-dev/cadius-miner/README.md

 # Cadius Miner
 Cadius Miner is a fun interactive space ship shooter game.
-The game allows players to score as many points as they can until by mining asteroids.
+The game allows players to score as many points as they can by mining asteroids.
+The game is over once a player has been hit by an asteroid.

 to visit the live version of the game (hosted by Github Pages) click [here](https://robcole-dev.github.io/cadius-miner/)